-All you need to know about the Ryanair Chase at Cheltenham Racecourse on Thursday March 18.
+All you need to know about the Ryanair Chase at Cheltenham racecourse on Thursday 17 March.

-• None of the first 11 renewals of this race were taken by an Irish raider, but four of the past five have all been for export.
+• None of the first 11 renewals of this race were taken by an Irish raider, but five of the past six have all been for export.

-• Like the back of their hands – course experience has proved almost vital for winners of this race.
-All bar one of the race’s winners had run at the track at least twice before and, bar Balko Des Flos in 2018, won around Cheltenham at least once.
-Min had also not won at Cheltenham before success last year, but he was second in a Supreme and Arkle in previous seasons.
-Many Ryanair victors were regulars at the Festival and the likes of Cue Card, Albertas Run and Vautour had all scored at the meeting at least once before.
+• Like the back of their hands – course experience has proved almost vital for Ryanair winners and all of them had run at Cheltenham at least twice before.
+Only Balko Des Flos (2018), Min (2020) and Allaho (2021) had not won at Cheltenham before, but all three had contested two previous Festivals.
+Min was second in a Supreme and Arkle, while Allaho was third in the Albert Bartlett and Festival Novices' Chase.
+Many Ryanair victors were Festival regulars and the likes of Cue Card, Albertas Run and Vautour had all scored at the meeting before.

 • Since the race was upgraded to Grade One status in 2008, a popular route to the Ryanair Chase has been the King George VI Chase.
-Every winner between 2008 and 2014 had lined up in the Kempton contest.
+Every winner between 2008 and 2014 had lined up in the Kempton contest, as well as Vautour (2016).

-• Recent top form seems not to be so important in this contest as in the other championship contests.
-Intriguingly, only five of the 16 winners had also scored on their previous start.
+• Recent top form seems to hold less sway here than in the other championship contests.
+Intriguingly, only six of the 17 winners had also scored on their previous start - including Allaho last season.

 • Albertas Run was successful in 2010 and 2011, and also finished runner-up in 2012.